UnOrdinary95/MegSupremacy/README.md

 ## Status Update

-It's been a while since I play Brawl Stars but I am going to finish my project one day for sure.
+I've been busy with school and haven't played Brawl Stars in a while, but I’ll definitely finish my project someday.

 The banning phase is soon completed, it need some fixes (We can pick the same character,...)